 Methaldehyde, iron-phosphate, iron-chelates, and methiocarb

 Metaldehyde is available in various formulations for slug and snail control.
 These include liquids, sand granules as well as traditional cereal-based baits.
 Meal formulations (for home use, usually a 2 percent metaldehyde pellet with an insecticide to control other pests) are also available.
 Liquid metaldehyde and meal formulations may give fast plant protection due to the good coverage, but they do not last more than 2 or 3 days, at best, because wind, UV light and moisture cause metaldehyde to degrade into non-mollusk-killing compounds.
 Slug Fest® is one such liquid sprayable product and is labeled for use on many food as well as nonfood and ornamental crops.
-It is particularly used for immature slugs prior to canopy closure in establishing a stand.
+It is often used to control immature slugs prior to canopy closure in establishing a stand.

 Big pellets containing metaldehyde need higher application rates for good coverage.
 They usually provide good control in the first few days, but often degrade quickly and do not persist as long as minipellets.
 Cereal-based minipellets and very small pellets, (e.g., Metarex) have the best performance record in our rainy climate and can last 2 to 3 weeks on wet soil.